Galandrus/account-summary/README.md

 - Add more **tests** for both services and packages.
 - Implement a **structured logger** to improve error readability.
 - The API can be built with a web framework such as Fiber or Chi if more complex features are needed.
+- Improved email design with a focus on UX/UI.

 ## Notes